Macapa to Manaus via the Guianas

 If you’re spending time meandering along the river, Manaus is the best place to take timeout, offering a good choice of accommodation, fine restaurants, bars and cafes and the biggest shopping mall on the Amazon – Amazonas Shopping.

-Teatro Amazonas – this spectacular theatre is a ‘must see’ in Manaus.
+This spectacular theatre is a ‘must see’ in Manaus.
 Constructed during the years of the rubber boom, when the city was awash with money, no expense was spared on its construction with the roof tiles being imported from Alsace, the steel walls from Glasgow and Carrara marble from Italy.

-The dome is covered with 36,000 decorated ceramic tiles painted in the colors of the national flag of Brazil.
+The dome is covered with 36,000 decorated ceramic tiles painted in the colours of the national flag of Brazil.
 Concerts are held often and tickets are very affordable at about US$10 each.
 I saw an amazing concert which showcased the culture of the Amazon, definitely a highlight of my stay!

 Mercado Municipal – This ‘touristy’ riverside market is very clean and organised.
 It’s a good place to buy souvenirs or to have a refreshing fruit juice (made from amazing Amazonian fruits).